 Unmeasurable until 1880.

-For over a thousand years the Great Pyramid was used as a quarry for the beautiful Tura limestone that encased the monument.
+For over a thousand years the Great Pyramid was used as a quarry for the beautiful marble-like Tura limestone that encased the monument.

 Petrie had to dig deep shafts into the massive piles of rubble around the base of the pyramid to find the few remaining casing stones.